jehrocha/myanimelist_etl_pipeline/README.md

 6. Create a postgres server in pgadmin

-Go to http://localhost:5050/ and login with creadentials:
+Go to http://localhost:5050/ and login with credentials:

 username: admin@admin.com